rocky-linux/documentation/docs/books/web_services/07-high-availability.md

 <html><body>Node server2</body></html>
 ```

-As you can see, your webservice is still working but on server2 now.
+As you can see, your web service is still working, but it is on server2 now.

 ```bash
 sudo pcs node unstandby server1
 ```

-Note that the service was only interrupted for a few seconds while the VIP switched over and the services restarted.
+Note that the service was only interrupted for a few seconds while the VIP switched over, and the services restarted.

 ### Cluster troubleshooting